 Negotiating Tip #4: Monitor Your Contracts

 When a contract is negotiated and signed, it may seem like the job is done.
 However, managing a professional relationship of this kind is not something that can be attended to just once every few years.
+State and federal law can change throughout the years and the insurance company may adapt its policies.

 - Reimbursement rates